WooCommerce vs. BigCommerce – Which One Wins?

 WooCommerce is usually the choice of many business owners because it offers many capabilities for free.
 Every online store needs some plugins because they improve or add many important functions.
 There are over 30k free plugins available for anything that comes to your mind – security, SEO, invoicing, tax, backup, coupons, live chat, shopping carts, digital downloads, etc. Plugins are available through the WooCommerce store and also WordPress plugins repository.

 Instead of having to pay monthly for a bunch of plugins, you just need to click “Plugins” in your dashboard, type whatever your choice of the plugin is, and it is all yours.
+WooCommerce’s plugin availability makes it easy to cross-sell on other platforms, social media, in particular.
+This opens up great opportunities for business owners looking for new markets.

 There’s a selection of free plugins that are offered by BigCommerce, but it is nowhere near the number of plugins that are available for WooCommerce/WordPress.
 We also have to mention that the plugins are not on the same level as well.
 If you decide to buy a plugin, then you’ll have to pay monthly for it.
 The prices vary, and it can be anywhere from $15 per month to $50 per month, per plugin.

 The BigCommerce app store is well made, but it’s really tough to match up to the number of plugins that is offered with the open source WordPress repository and WooCommerce market.
 Depending on the additional functions that you’ll need to run your online store, the additional apps that you may pick up through BigCommerce store will add to your monthly bill.
 On the other hand, most of the plugins that you’ll need are available for free if you decide to go with WooCommerce.
+Reviews of plugins make it easy to choose between several products that do the same thing.
+Product functionality, ease of use and bugs are usually detailed in consumer reviews on the WooCommerce plugin store.

 WooCommerce vs BigCommerce – Support